Man sentenced for 2016 Ringgold bank robbery

-A man who committed a string of bank robberies, including one in Ringgold in April 2016, was sentenced to prison in U.S. District Court in Rome.
+A man who committed a string of bank robberies, including one in Ringgold in April 2016, was sentenced to prison in U.S. District Court in Rome, Ga.

 Garrett Storm Hickey, 29, of Centre, Ala., was sentenced by U.S. District Judge Mark H. Cohen to five years, four months in prison, with credit for time served, to be followed by three years of supervised release, and ordered to pay restitution in the amount of $4,200.

-Hickey pleaded guilty to the Ringgold robbery and two Alabama robberies in October 2019.
+Hickey pleaded guilty in October 2019 to the Ringgold robbery and two Alabama robberies.

 “Diligence by the FBI and our law enforcement partners helped solve these cold case bank robberies,” said U.S. Attorney for the Northern District of Georgia Byung J. “BJay” Pak.
 “This is also an example of the exemplary cooperation by law enforcement across multiple districts to give closure to the victims and employees of the banks involved while bringing this robber to justice.”